 In 2005, the library added an Information Technology Center consisting of a 30-seat, state-of-the-art training room, a 15-seat training lab, and a 12-seat conference room/group study with projection capability.
-Also, the Center for Academic Excellence is temporarily housed on the lower level with offices for the director and assistant director.
+Also, the Center for Academic Excellence is housed on the lower level.